bukharyi/ROS_2_DEV_MANAGER/README.md

 # Future Plan
 1. Add Docker support.
+2. Add Python environment support.
+3. Substitute git repo in pkg with git submodule.
+4. `r2b` selected package.
-2. Automatic project creation using template.
-(For now read tutorial 3A).
+5. Automatic project creation using template.
+(For now read setup tutorial 3A).
-3. Automatic install and integration of Gazebo Sim.
+6. Automatic install and integration of Gazebo Sim.

 # SUPPORT! :D
  Love this project?
 Consider buying me a coffee to fuel more late-night coding sessions!
 Your support helps keep the innovation going. 🙌